-Business sectors Food Activity Target Numbers of Premises 2023-2024 FS Planned - High Risk Annual intervention due 100% FS - Upper Medium Risk Targeted activities across business sectors.
-Retail - including National chains (having regard to Primary Authority) and other UM risked businesses Biennial intervention due Intervention by survey inspection or sampling (visits; mailshot to others) across business types Work will be tasked based on risk assessment and available resources at the relevant time.
-FS - Lower Medium and Low Risk Intervention by survey, sampling particularly regarding allergen information intelligence from complaints.
+Business sectors Food Activity Target Numbers of Premises 2022/23 FS Planned - High Risk Annual intervention due 100% FS Planned - Upper Medium Risk Targeted activities across business sectors.
+Retail - including National chains (having regard to Primary Authority) and other UM risked businesses Biennial intervention due Intervention by survey inspection or sampling (visits; mailshot to others) across business types.
+Priority area - Prepacked for direct sale Work will be tasked based on risk assessment and available resources at the relevant time.
+FS Planned - Lower Medium and Low Risk Intervention by survey, sampling particularly regarding allergen information intelligence from complaints.
 Use of mailshot if appropriate.
 Work will be tasked based on risk assessment and available resources at the relevant time.
 FS Revisits As appropriate FS responsive - inspections and other interventions to assess Food Standards compliance Conducted following complaint, intelligence, visits prompted by other regulatory activities etc. Work will be tasked based on risk assessment and available resources at the relevant time.